YinJC/uk-tex-faq/FAQ-instmffont.md

----
-layout: page
-title: Installing a font provided as MetaFont source
+# Installing a font provided as MetaFont source
----

 Installing Metafont fonts is (by comparison with other sorts of font) rather pleasingly simple.
 Nowadays, they are mostly distributed just as the